flo0512/Handwritten-Character-Classifier/README.md

 ## What I Did:

-- Collected and labeled 180 grayscale images (20 samples each of A–I)
+- Collected and labeled 620 grayscale images (20+ samples each of A–Z)
 - Built and trained a Convolutional Neural Network (CNN) to classify the letters
 - Evaluated the model using confusion matrix and accuracy plots